 Contact email@example.com for more information about any of our studies, or to learn how we can customize our research for your company.

 - The Canadian Book Market: Our annual comprehensive report on the Canadian market.
 Contains detailed information on over 50 subject categories, including market share, weekly unit sales, average selling price, and top ten hardcover and paperback sellers.

-- Deep Dive: A series of in-depth studies combining sales trends with consumer research on Canada's top-selling genres.
+- NEW!
+Deep Dive: A series of in-depth studies combining sales trends with consumer research on top-selling genres.

 - Are You Still Listening?
 Audiobook Use in Canada 2016: A follow-up to our 2015 survey of audiobook users.

 - The State of Digital Publishing in Canada: Starting in 2013, we have annually surveyed Canadian publishers about their digital publishing programs: what percentage of their backlist was digitized, what percentage of their sales revenue came from ebooks, their opinions on apps and enhanced ebooks, and more.